 - Extract will keep indefinitely if kept tightly closed in a dark cupboard.

-- Use homemade vanilla extract in place of store bought extracts in your favorite recipes.
+- Use homemade vanilla extract in equal parts in place of store bought extracts in your favorite recipes.

 Yields 2 Cups